Tsegay844/MitM-attack-using-ARP-spoofing/README.md

-# 🚀 Man-in-the-Middle (MitM) Docker Demo
+# 🚀 Man-in-the-Middle (MitM) Attack Practice using Docker

 A simple and lightweight demo showcasing a **Man-in-the-Middle (MitM)** attack via **ARP poisoning** using Docker containers.
 This project is designed for quick setup, requiring only Docker and `docker-compose`.
 Everything else is handled by the container configurations.

 🔒 **Purpose:**
-This demo was created as part of a Network Security course project.
+This practical example have been created to demonestrate _Man-in-the-Middle (MitM) attacke using ARP poisoning_ as part of **ICT Risk Assessment** Course examination.

 ---